Thursday, 09 February, 2012

 - If successful in building a long-term solar market, the state stands to gain additional jobs associated with the manufacturing of solar system components, from silicon to glass, from racking systems to wiring.

-- 120,000 Americans work in solar today.
-National solar employment grew more than 13% year-over-year – a bright spot of growth in an overall economy that only added 2.3% employment.
+- More than 100,000 Americans work in solar today.
+National solar employment grew nearly 7% year-over-year – a bright spot of growth in an overall economy that only added 0.7% employment.
 Stronger state-level solar policy would bring more of that job opportunity to New York.

 Benefits for Consumers